Privacy Policy

 xAI's retention and use of content.
 See Section 1.6 for details, including our current xAI API tier, xAI's standard retention window, and our understanding of xAI's use of API content for service improvement.
 In short: we do not store AI request bodies on our servers, but xAI may retain transmitted content for a limited period under its own terms, and we do not control that retention.

 Automated processing disclosure (Article 13(2)(f)).
 AI workout generation is a form of automated processing.
-It does not produce legal effects or similarly significant effects on you within the meaning of GDPR Article 22, because each AI-generated workout or program is a non-binding suggestion that you may accept, edit, discard, or ignore entirely.
+It does not produce legal effects or similarly significant effects on you within the meaning of GDPR Article 22, because each AI-generated workout or program, and each AI Coach response, is a non-binding suggestion that you may accept, edit, discard, or ignore entirely.
 You remain in full control of what, whether, and how you train.
 We do not use automated decision-making to determine pricing, eligibility, access to features, account standing, or any other legally significant outcome.

 Logic involved and consequences.
 The AI service receives your inputs (described in Section 1.6) and returns a list of suggested exercises, set counts, rep ranges, and rest periods.
 These suggestions are generated by a large language model — specifically, a trained machine-learning system operated by xAI — using your inputs and the equipment and constraints you have specified.
 The envisaged consequence of this processing is a workout or program suggestion displayed to you inside the App; no other consequences flow from it.
 The output is a recommendation, not a prescription, and is presented alongside standard disclaimers that it does not constitute professional fitness or medical advice.
 You may decline to use AI features entirely; they are never required to use the App.